VFP Plumbing Services

-- Backflow preventer repair and replacement Like any mechanical device, the mechanical parts in a backflow prevention system will wear down over time, so after several years a backflow prevention device may require minor repairs or replacement.
+- Backflow preventer repair and replacement Like any mechanical device, the mechanical parts in a backflow prevention system wear down over time, so after several years a backflow prevention device may require minor repairs or replacement.
 Valley’s plumbing vehicles and shop are equipped with replacement parts from a range of manufacturers, so repairs are done quickly and with little to no disruption to your business operations.

-Our client references testify to our high- quality approach to what we do, whether it’s performing an annual RPZ inspection or installation, maintaining, repairing or replacing any portion of a commercial plumbing system.
+Our client references testify to our high- quality approach to what we do, whether it’s performing an annual RPZ inspection or installation, maintaining, repairing or replacing any portion of a plumbing system.
 Our customer-centric approach is second to none.

 Valley Fire RPZ backflow preventer testing services

 Backflow testing is a requirement in Illinois and Indiana, which means your commercial property needs to be on a schedule that keeps your RPZ valves and your plumbing system up to code through a certified RPZ inspector.
 Valley Fire’s backflow preventer testing will ensure that your RPZ assemblies are in working order and ready to respond when needed.
 Our advanced backflow testing services go above and beyond what other contractors offer, making Valley Fire the go-to source for backflow prevention services.

 Backflow preventer inspections to protect your business